Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Continuous Canonical Noise Distributions

-While the condition $T(N',N'+t)\geq f_t$ is not required to achieve $f$-DP (it is only required that $T(N',N'+t)\geq f$ for $t\in [-1,1]$), this condition is related to \emph{individual privacy accounting} \citep{rogers2016privacy,feldman2021individual,koskela2022individual}, which tracks each individual's privacy budget along several sequential compositions, such as in DP stochastic gradient descent.
-By using infinitely divisible tradeoff functions along with the condition $T(N',N'+t)\geq f_t$, we can use $f_t$ as a lower bound for privacy accounting withing the $\{f_t|t\geq 0\}$ family.
+While the condition $T(N',N'+t)\geq f_t$ for all $t\geq 0$ is not required to achieve $f$-DP (it is only required that $T(N',N'+t)\geq f$ for $t\in [-1,1]$), this stronger condition is related to \emph{individual privacy accounting} \citep{rogers2016privacy,feldman2021individual,koskela2023individual}, which tracks each individual's privacy budget along several sequential compositions, such as in DP stochastic gradient descent.
+By using infinitely divisible tradeoff functions along with the condition $T(N',N'+t)\geq f_t$ for all $t\geq 0$, we can use $f_t$ as a lower bound for privacy accounting within the $\{f_t|t\geq 0\}$ family.
 Theorem \ref{thm:stochLog} shows that among these types of noise distributions, the log-concave CND is optimal.

 Stochastic dominance is a very strong ordering of random variables.
 While most prior works focus on a specific objective criterion to optimize (e.g., mean absolute and mean squared error \citep{geng2015approx}, optimal hypothesis testing \citet{awan2018differentially}, Wasserstein distance \citep{qin2022differential2}), stochastic dominance implies that the mechanism optimizes all symmetric objectives centered at the non-private value, which are non-decreasing away from the center.